WHO WE ARE

 WHAT WE DO

-FrontLine Farming operates as a multi-plot farm committed to providing food to people of all income levels by sustainably growing affordable local food in the Denver Metro Area.
+FrontLine Farming operates as a multi-plot farm committed to providing food to people of low income and lack of access to healthy food by sustainably growing affordable local food in the Denver Metro Area.
 We engage our communities by educating our youth and neighbors on growing food and promoting healthy, active, lifestyles, beautifying our neighborhoods with edible landscapes, and reducing the distance from farm to plate.

 WE GROW COMMUNITY